11 Clever Design Ideas That Will Transform Your Small Walk-In Closet

 Space-savvy strategies, organizational systems, and repurposed furnishings make small walk-in closets function at full capacity.

 Small walk-in closets work best when thoughtful design plans are put into play.
-Devise a purposeful closet design plan by first eliminating items you don't need.
-Then take an inventory of what's left while considering how remaining items can be grouped to optimize available closet space.
-Finally, do a little research to come up with racks, rods, shelves, bins, and do-it-yourself solutions that you can use to neatly organize your small walk-in wardrobe.
-These clever spaces -- which showcase imaginative small walk-in closet design ideas, custom features, efficient layouts, and fun organization ideas -- are sure to inspire you to design your own walk-in closet plan.
+Devise a purposeful small closet design by first eliminating items you don't need.
+Then take an inventory of what's left and consider how remaining items can be grouped to optimize available closet space.
+Finally, do a little research to come up with racks, rods, shelves, bins, and DIY storage solutions that you can use to neatly organize your small walk-in wardrobe.
+These clever spaces showcase imaginative small walk-in closet design ideas, custom features, efficient layouts, and closet organization tips.
+Use these ideas to help you design your own small walk-in closet plan.

 Sort, stow, and organize a walk-in closet in ways that reflect your personal style.
-This small walk-in closet lives large and lovely thanks to pretty wallpaper and thoughtfully configured furnishings.
-Wall-mount drawers, racks, shelves, and an upper rod puzzle together to supply holding areas for folded, hanging, sorted, and hidden items.
-The other wall houses an office file cabinet refreshed with blue paint and labels denoting each drawer's contents.
-Shoe-pocket bags hang from a rod installed on the window trim to corral accessories.
+This small walk-in closet lives large thanks to clever and colorful small closet organizing ideas.
+Racks, shelves, baskets, and storage boxes puzzle together to supply holding areas for folded, hanging, sorted, and hidden items.
+The doors sport glass panels and cut-glass knobs for a touch of elegance.
+Lidded boxes in bright solid colors and patterns add pops of color throughout.

 Walk-in closet organization is essential to a streamlined routine.
 It's important to give every single item a proper, reachable place when organizing a small walk-in closet.
 You can't beat shelves for keeping folded items neatly stored and within view, which helps you quickly put things away and easily pull together an outfit.
 In this well-organized closet, double rods, hanging drawers, and a floor-set shoe rack work with a wall of cubbies to house a man's wardrobe.
 Labeled bins align on a shelf above the hanging rods to hold out-of-season clothing and sports gear.

-Don't just build a wall; raise a partition that brings utility to a small walk-in closet design.
-This bookcase divider handily holds shoes galore and divvies up space to create storage and a dressing area.
+Employ furniture to raise a partition that brings extra utility to a small walk-in closet design.
+Acting as a room divider, this bookcase handily holds shoes and divvies up space to create a separate dressing area.
 Positioned beneath the mirror, a bench seat with a lift-up top provides extra storage as well as a spot for putting on and taking off shoes.
 Bins on the wall opposite the bookcase keep purses and totes where they can be seen and easily grabbed as the homeowner dashes out the door.

-Traditional built-in shelves and drawers make the most of a small walk-in closet space, but a DIY hanging rack crafted of plumbing pipes makes a cool storage statement.
-The clever closet storage idea allows the homeowner to hang freshly ironed shirts in a manner that keeps them wrinkle-free; hooks hung on the lower bar do the same for pairs of favorite pants.
+Traditional built-in shelves and drawers offer convenient storage inside a small walk-in closet space, but a DIY hanging rack crafted of plumbing pipes makes a cool storage statement.
+This clever closet storage idea allows the homeowner to hang freshly ironed shirts in a manner that keeps them wrinkle-free.
+Hooks hung on the lower bar do the same for pairs of favorite pants.

-The walk-in closet above works well as stand-alone storage, but pair it with a finely furnished neighbor and you've got an all-inclusive wardrobe warehouse.
-These space-smart homeowners outfitted a secondary shallow closet space with a custom-built dresser that provides caches for lingerie, gym clothes, and socks; accessories rest atop the dresser and an adjacent shelf.
+The walk-in closet above works well as stand-alone storage, but pair it with an adjacent dressing area and you've got an all-inclusive wardrobe warehouse.
+These space-smart homeowners outfitted a secondary shallow closet space with a custom-built dresser that provides caches for lingerie, gym clothes, and socks.
+Accessories rest atop the dresser and an adjacent shelf.
 A sliding barn door furthers the bedroom's modern farmhouse look.